What is MACH?

 MACH technology is, by definition, simply extendable.
 That means, with MACH, your business can use sturdy APIs to easily combine all of your technologies with any new tools (for example personalization engines) or new channels.

-And because MACH technologies are always up-to-date, due to their cloud-first nature, they won't requires expensive and time-consuming upgrades cycles which in turn reduces the total cost of ownership.
+And because MACH technologies are always up-to-date due to their cloud-first nature, they don't require expensive and time-consuming upgrade cycles which reduces the total cost of ownership.

 Why it's important to have a strong partner for your MACH Transformation